lutencjusz/SwagerOnSpring/README.md

 # SwaggerOnSpring

 SwaggerOnSpring is a Spring Boot 3 application that integrates Swagger 3 for API documentation.
-This project provides a ready-to-use setup for documenting and testing REST APIs using Swagger UI.
+This project provides a ready-to-use setup for documenting and testing REST APIs using Swagger UI as well as RestAssured tests methods.

 ## Table of Contents